 - 11.1.
 With respect to regulated entities that are a part of a group structure, the expectations in this Guidance may be addressed within group-wide processes, policies or plans, provided that any specific cybersecurity risks that the regulated entities are exposed to are properly mitigated, and the Governing Body is able to fulfil its accountabilities under section 8 of this Guidance and to clients. - 11.2.
-Regulated entities that rely on a group cybersecurity framework, should receive written confirmation of certain details regarding the framework including, at a minimum: - a) a declaration that an appropriate cybersecurity framework has been implemented that considers and mitigates any risks to the regulated entities; - b) agreement that the regulated entities can provide input in developing or revising the framework in respect of their needs and the needs of their clients, as necessary;

-- receipt of sufficient information to satisfy themselves that the group's framework aligns with their business strategy, risk tolerance, clients' needs and that the cyber risks and threats are properly assessed, monitored, managed and mitigated and allow for appropriate containment and recovery; - d) ability to request additional information, as necessary to identify and monitor any group wide risk that may impact the regulated entities as well as their own identified cybersecurity risks; - e) agreement that protective technologies will be made available to assist with monitoring, assessing, detecting, as necessary; - f) details of any outsourced IT- or cyber-related matters that may directly impact the regulated entity's business and cyber risks including pertinent details as outlined in Section 13 of this Guidance; - g) the end-of-support dates or replacement of any technology that may impact the regulated entity's cybersecurity; and - h) appropriate third-party contracts and service level agreements are in place. - 11.3.
-The Authority recognises that the oversight of outsourcing arrangements in relation to regulated entities that are branches, may differ from arrangements in other regulated entities, given the different legal structure of a branch.
-Branches may be covered by outsourcing arrangements entered into by their head office, however, the regulated entities remain ultimately responsible for their cybersecurity.
-When that is the case, regulated entities should assess the applicability of the various elements of this Guidance and the corresponding Rule bearing in mind the cybersecurity risks posed to their operations and clients by the outsourcing arrangement and ensure compliance with this Guidance and the corresponding Rule as well as the Statement of Guidance Outsourcing.
+Regulated entities that rely on a Group cybersecurity framework, should receive written confirmation of certain details regarding the framework including, at a minimum: - a) a declaration that an appropriate cybersecurity framework has been implemented that considers and mitigates any risks to the regulated entities; - agreement that the regulated entities can provide input in developing or revising the framework in respect of their needs and the needs of their clients, as necessary; - c) receipt of sufficient information to satisfy themselves that the Group's framework aligns with their business strategy, risk tolerance, clients' needs and that the cyber risks and threats are properly assessed, monitored, managed or mitigated and allow for appropriate containment and recovery; - d) ability to request additional information, as necessary to identify and monitor any group wide risk that may impact them as well as their own identified cybersecurity risks; - e) agreement that protective technologies will be made available to assist with monitoring, assessing, detecting, as necessary; - f) details of any outsourced IT or cyber-related matters that may directly impacts the regulated entity's business and cyber risks including pertinent details as outlined in Part 13 of this Guidance; and - g) the end-of-support dates or replacement of any technology that may impact the regulated entity's cybersecurity. - 11.3.
+The Authority recognizes that the oversight of outsourcing arrangements in relation to regulated entities that are branches may differ from arrangements in other regulated entities given the different legal structure of a branch.
+Branches may be covered by outsourcing arrangements entered into by their head office, however the regulated entities remain ultimately responsible for their cybersecurity.
+When that is the case, regulated entities should assess the applicability of the various elements of this Guidance bearing in mind the cybersecurity risks posed to their operations and clients by the outsourcing arrangement and ensure compliance with the Rule and this Guidance as well as the Statement of Guidance on Outsourcing.
 In particular, regulated entities that are branches should maintain an inventory of their own assets and a log that confirms their cyber-incidents, threats and attacks so that they can properly assess the Group-wide mitigation, containment and recovery efforts to allow them to mitigate their cybersecurity risk and enhance their preventative efforts in the future.